Anandhan-Thanappan/clinicians/README.md

-I have implements a dynamic hierarchical tree using Angular Material's `mat-tree` and integrates drag-and-drop functionality to manage groups in the tree for clinicians.
+I have implemented a dynamic hierarchical tree using Angular Material's `mat-tree` and integrated drag-and-drop functionality to manage groups in the tree for clinicians.
 The clinicians tree do actions like adding, editing, and deleting nodes, along with lazy loading of child nodes, based on hierarchical data.

-## Features

 - **Tree Structure**: Nodes can have children, and the tree not achieved expand and collapse. https://material.angular.io/components/tree/overview